 When using the auto-downfeed system, the spindle will move in the direction you choose with the auto-downfeed direction pin.
-When the quill dog reaches the top or meets the downfeed stop, the downfeed clutch lever will release.
-Then, if the spindle was traveling upward, the movement will simply stop.
-If the spindle was traveling downward, then the spindle will move back to the top at a rate controlled by the return spring on the left side of the head.
+When the quill dog reaches the top or meets the downfeed stop, the downfeed clutch lever releases.
+Then, if the spindle was traveling upward, the movement simply stops.
+If the spindle was traveling downward, then the spindle moves back to the top at a rate controlled by the return spring on the left side of the head.